How to Add a New User in AlmaLinux - YouTube Script

 Verifying User Creation (1 minute)

-Let’s confirm our users were created properly:
+It is time to confirm our users were created properly:

 id john